How to create a prompt

 Enter a title: Provide a clear and descriptive name for your prompt.
 Click the ✏️ (pencil) icon to edit the title.

-Select the model and provider
+Select the provider and model

 Choose the appropriate AI provider (e.g., OpenAI, Claude AI) from the dropdown menu.